truenas/middleware/docs/userguide/index.rst

     */mnt/data/user2* so that the Owner(user) and Owner(group) is
     *user2*.
 For each dataset's permissions, tighten the Mode so that Other can not read or execute the information on the dataset.

 #.
-Create two periodic snapshot tasks in Storage → Periodic Snapshot Tasks → Add Periodic Snapshot, one for each dataset.
-Alternatively, you can
+Create two periodic snapshot tasks in :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`, one for each dataset.
+Alternatively,
-    create one periodic snapshot task for the entire *data* volume.
+    you can create one periodic snapshot task for the entire *data* volume.
     **Before continuing to the next step,** confirm that at least one snapshot for each dataset is displayed in the ZFS Snapshots tab.
 When creating your snapshots, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

 #.
-Create two CIFS shares in Sharing → Windows (CIFS) Shares → Add Windows (CIFS) Share.
-The first CIFS share is named *user1* and has a Path of
+Create two CIFS shares in :menuselection:`Sharing --> Windows (CIFS) Shares --> Add Windows (CIFS) Share`.
+The first CIFS share is named *user1* and has a
-    */mnt/data/user1*; the second CIFS share is named *user2* and has a Path of
+    Path of */mnt/data/user1*; the second CIFS share is named *user2* and has a Path of
     */mnt/data/user2*.
-When creating the first share, click the No button when the pop-up button asks if the CIFS service should be started.
-When the last share is created, click the Yes button when the pop-up button prompts to start the CIFS service.
-Verify that the CIFS service is set to ON in Services
+When creating the first share, click the "No" button when the pop-up button asks if the CIFS service should be started.
+When the last share is created, click the "Yes" button when the pop-up button prompts to start the CIFS service.
+Verify that the CIFS service is set to "ON" in
-    → Control Services.
+    :menuselection:`Services --> Control Services.

 #.
-From a Windows system, login as *user1* and open Windows Explorer → Network → FREENAS.
+From a Windows system, login as *user1* and open :menuselection:`Windows Explorer --> Network --> FREENAS`.
 Two shares should appear, named
     *user1* and
     *user2*.
 Due to the permissions on the datasets, *user1* should receive an error if they click on the